dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 107 =
+* The file /inc/woo-commerce/style.css got accidently moved into the wrong folder, just putting it back in the correct folder.

 = 106 =
 * Fixing minor issues, switched to pagination, making the navigation more accessable, tweaking how embedded media displays.